RarelyCharlie/rarelycharlie.github.io/_howto/leave.md

 ### Permanently deactivating your account

 To deactivate your account more permanently, so that you cannot ever reactivate it, first change your e-mail address and password to random strings that you will not be able to remember.
+The part of the e-mail address after the @-sign should be a real mail provider, and the part before the @-sign should be random.
 If it helps, you can easily find tools on the Internet that generate random strings.

 After randomizing your e-mail address and password, save the changes.
 Then deactivate your account as described above.